Chatswood, New South Wales: Roads

 Major roads through Chatswood include the Pacific Highway, Mowbray Road, Boundary Street, Willoughby Road, Eastern Valley Way and Victoria Avenue.
 The latter forms a pedestrian mall for the section running through the main retail area.

 Demographics

-In the 2016 Australian census, the total population of Chatswood was 24,913; 11,786 (47.3%) were male and 13,127 (52.7%) were female.
-32.4% of all residents were born in Australia.
-The most common non-Australian countries and regions of birth were China (20.7%), South Korea (6.5%), Hong Kong (5.3%), India (3.5%) and Taiwan (2.8%).
-33.6% of people only spoke English at home.
-Other languages spoken at home included Mandarin (22.9%), Cantonese (12.3%), Korean (7.2%), Japanese (2.9%) and Hindi (1.4%).
+In the 2021 Australian census, the total population of Chatswood was 25,553; 12,184 (47.7%) were male and 13,371 (52.3%) were female.
+34.4% of all residents were born in Australia.
+The most common non-Australian countries and regions of birth were China (20.1%), Hong Kong (5.5%), South Korea (4.3%), India (4.0%) and Japan (2.5%).
+34.8% of people only spoke English at home.
+Other languages spoken at home included Mandarin (23.3%), Cantonese (12.3%), Korean (4.8%), Japanese (3.0%) and Hindi (1.9%).

-The most common responses for religion were No Religion (42.6%) and Catholic (15.8%).
+The most common responses for religion were No Religion (47.0%) and Catholic (15.9%).

 Culture

 The Willoughby Spring Festival is held in Chatswood in September annually.
 It is the second-largest in Lower Northern Sydney and is intended as testimony to a modern, multicultural and prosperous Chatswood.
 It showcases music, theatre, live performances, outdoor events, kids' events and visual arts.
 Willoughby Theatre Company (formerly Willoughby Musical Society) is based in Chatswood.
 It specialises in musical theatre.
 Chatswood Musical Society also performs musical theatre, but their events are staged in Pymble.
 The Zenith Theatre stages both musicals and drama.
 The Willoughby Symphony Orchestra is based in Chatswood.
 Two dance companies share the Dance and Music Centre.
 A Chinese Cultural Centre has existed since 1996.
 The Willoughby Historical Society runs the Willoughby Museum in Boronia, a Federation cottage in South Chatswood.
 The Concourse, Chatswood, a new cultural centre, was commissioned by Willoughby Council in 2007 and was completed in 2011.
 It includes the 5,000 m2 Chatswood Library, a 1,000-seat concert hall, 500-seat theatre, exhibition spaces, commercial spaces, cafes and restaurants.
 The Concourse was opened on 11 September 2011 by the Governor of NSW, Her Excellency Professor Marie Bashir AC CVO.